-Unfair Dismissal Claims
+Unfair Dismissal Solicitors in Manchester

 Employment tribunals apply strict rules to determine the fairness or unfairness of a dismissal.
-As part of the process they scrutinise the fairness of the employer’s procedures.
-It is all too easy to dismiss an employee for a ‘morally’ just reason, but still be tripped up in a tribunal because of poor procedures.
+As part of the process, they scrutinise the fairness of the employer’s procedures.
+It is all too easy to dismiss an employee for a ‘morally’ just reason but still be tripped up in a tribunal because of poor procedures.

 Find out more on our Employment Law page.